naev7734/APPM4600/README.md

-This is the repo for APPM 4600.
+This is the repo for APPM 4600, Numerical methods and scientific computing.
+It contains homework and exams in seperate folders.